Hannibal Directive: Controversy within the IDF

 According to Prof. Emanuel Gross, from the Faculty of Law at the University of Haifa, "Orders like that have to go through the filter of the Military Advocate General's Office, and if they were not involved that is very grave", he said.
 "The reason is that an order that knowingly permits the death of soldiers to be brought about, even if the intentions were different, carries a black flag and is a flagrantly illegal order that undermines the most central values of our social norms".

 Harel writes that a kind of "Oral Law" has developed inside IDF, which is supported by many commanders, even at brigade and division level.
 It goes further than the official order, including the use of tank shells or air strikes.
-"A dangerous, unofficial interpretation of the protocol has been created," a senior officer told Haaretz.
+"A dangerous, unofficial interpretation of the protocol has been created", a senior officer told Haaretz.
 "Intentionally targeting a vehicle in order to kill the abductee is a completely illegal command.
 The army's senior command must make this clear to officers."

 In anticipation of the Gaza War in 2009, Lt.
-Col. Shuki Ribak, the commander of the Golani Brigade's 51st battalion instructed his soldiers to avoid kidnapping at any cost and even made clear that he expected his soldiers to commit suicide rather than being abducted:
+Col. Shuki Ribak, the commander of the Golani Brigade's 51st battalion, instructed his soldiers to avoid kidnapping at any cost and even made clear that he expected his soldiers to commit suicide rather than being abducted:

-[N]o soldier in Battalion 51 will be kidnapped at any price.
-At any price.
-Under any condition.
-Even if it means that he blows himself with his own grenade together with those trying to capture him.
-Also even if it means that now his unit has to fire a barrage at the car that they are trying to take him away in.